Sing pop and jazz

 When I've finished, what course can I do next?

 Other singing classes.
-Jazz singing and rock,pop & soul classes are scheduled every term.
+Jazz singing, rock,pop, soul and blues courses are scheduled every term.

 Matt is a singer-songwriter, arranger and choir director.
 He has studied jazz performance at Trinity Laban, and has performed as a percussionist and lead singer with Rhythms of the City, the London-based samba group, for 8 years.
 He is the leader and arranger for two community vocal groups, with repertoire ranging from close-harmony jazz to polyphonic covers of folk songs and alternative pop.
 He has been teaching a range of courses at the City Lit since 2012, including musicianship, sight-singing, jazz vocal improvisation, and harmony.
 He is particularly interested in rhythm and improvised music, and in the release of innate creativity and self-expression in the performing arts.
 His TEDx talk, "A song you could never sing", is available on YouTube.